Oyatsumi/CardiacAdiposeTissueQuantifier/README.md

 <br><br>

 there are 5 arguments.
-The -Xmx15g means we are given 15 gigs of memory to the JVM to work on.
+The -Xmx15g means we are giving 15 gigs of memory to the JVM to work on.
 The segmentator.jar can be found in the bin folder.
 The arguments are:
 1) 12
 2) 1
 3) 1